MRU-F2025-COMP3504/mru-exchange/README.md

 ```
 ### Adding Tests

--How to add a new Test
+- How to add a new Test

-Create a test file in the __tests__ directory next to your component: ComponentName.test.tsx
+1. Create a test file in the __tests__ directory next to your component: ComponentName.test.tsx

-Import testing utilities
+2. Import testing utilities

-Write test cases using describe and it blocks
+3. Write test cases using describe and it blocks

-Run tests locally
+4. Run tests locally

-Commit your test, CI will automatically run tests on every PR
+5. Commit your test, CI will automatically run tests on every PR

+### Adding Bugs

+### Current Bugs

 ### 📖 Additional Resources